Spatiotemporal Forecasting of Incidents and Congestion with Implications for Sustainable Traffic Control: Modeling Framework

 \section{Modeling Framework}

-This section introduces the modeling approach used to capture the effects of collisions and congestion in the urban traffic network.
-The goal is to develop predictive models that can characterize both the spatiotemporal occurrence of disruptive events and their impact on system-level performance metrics such as TTI and CE.
+This section presents the modeling framework used to capture both the spatiotemporal occurrence of collision events and their impacts on system-level traffic metrics, including TTI and CE.
+The framework integrates event localization with network-level forecasting to characterize how localized disruptions propagate through urban traffic networks.

-As illustrated in Fig.~\ref{fig:1}, we focus on two complementary tasks.
-First, event localization identifies the spatiotemporal coordinates of collision events.
-Second, spatiotemporal forecasting predicts how these disruptions influence edge-level traffic metrics over multiple horizons.
-To address these tasks, we employ recurrent architectures that leverage both temporal sequences and graph-structured representations of the road network.
-Below, we describe the BiLSTM encoder, the diffusion-convolutional recurrent module, and the fusion network that integrates them for multi-horizon prediction.
+As illustrated in Fig.~\ref{fig:1}, the framework consists of two complementary components: (i) event localization, which estimates the spatiotemporal coordinates of collision events, and (ii) spatiotemporal forecasting, which predicts the evolution of edge-level traffic states over multiple horizons.
+Both components rely on recurrent architectures that leverage temporal sequences and graph-structured representations of the road network.
+Below, we describe the BiLSTM encoder, the diffusion convolution operator, and the diffusion-convolutional recurrent module with fusion layers.